 - Night time waking due to symptoms such as coughing.
 This often leads to the child becoming more tired during the day.

 - If the child is using their reliever inhaler more than 2-3 times a week

-- If they are not responding well to the reliever inhaler when it is used
+- If they're not responding well to the reliever inhaler when it is used

 - If exercise is causing more or worse symptoms than usual

-Knowing what triggers the child's asthma is crucial as well as knowing the steps to deal with an attack should it occur.
+Knowing what triggers the child's asthma is crucial as well as knowing the steps to deal with an attack should one occur.